-** Holiday Baking Tip — Something I found super helpful when using icing (and I’ve learned that not many people know) is that Bounty serves as a great tool for evening out icing to give treats like cookies, cakes and donuts that “next level”, fondant-like look.
+Holiday Baking Tip — Something I found super helpful when using icing (and I’ve learned that not many people know) is that paper towels serve as a great tool for evening out icing to give treats like cookies, cakes and donuts that “next level”, fondant-like look.
 After icing your baked goods, place them in the fridge for about 10 minutes.
-When that’s done, you simply dampen a Bounty sheet with water before laying it over the baked goods and lightly press down on the paper towel to smooth out the icing.
+When that’s done, you simply dampen a paper towel with water before laying it over the baked goods and lightly press down on the paper towel to smooth out the icing.
 You then peel the sheet back to reveal a perfectly iced donut, cake, or cookie – Voila!
-Bounty is my go-to for this, since you don’t have to worry about any paper towel lint being left behind. **

-The kids had such a great time making these donuts and I have to admit, my husband and I had fun with them too!
+The kids had such a great time making these fun Halloween treats and I have to admit, my husband and I had fun with them too!
 They turned out so adorable!

-Here’s our menu and how we made them.
+Here’s our Halloween menu and how we made them.